OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ## First Steps

-All the pillars of logic programming inherits from logic (that we studied above), terms and statements.
+All the pillars of logic programming inherit from logic (that we studied above), terms and statements.

 We've three basic statements: *Facts*, *Rules* and *Queries* and a single data structure called *Logical Term*